Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: Introduction

 The discreteness \cite{Colto2007,Colto1989c,Hickm2012,kirsch1986denseness,Rynne1991} and existence \cite{Cakon2010,Paiva2008} of real ITEs have been studied in great detail.
 However, the problem is not self-adjoint and therefore non-real eigenvalues may exist.
 For some special geometries such as spherically stratified media, proofs of the existence of non-real ITEs have been developed \cite{colton2010analytical,leung2012complex, xu2017estimates, colton2015distribution,leung2017existence}, although the general case remains open.
 On the computational side, several numerical methods have been developed to compute (real and non-real) ITEs, e.g., by finite-element methods \cite{Ji2013,Sun2016}, boundary-element methods \cite{Cosso2011,cosso2013,kleefeld2013numerical,zeng2016spectral,cakonikress}, the inside-outside-duality method \cite{peterskleefeld}, and the modified method of fundamental solutions \cite{kleefeldpieronek2018}.
 See \cite{bookcakoni2022} for a recent comprehensive overview.

-Given its inverse-problem motivation, it is crucial to understand how ITP solutions, i.e., its eigenvalues and eigenfunctions, vary under changes in the ITP parameters, namely, the domain geometry and the refractive index.
-In this work, we focus on the latter, investigating the properties of the map $n\mapsto(\kappa,v,w)$ implicitly defined by \cref{ITPsetup}.
+In this work, we investigate the properties of the map $n\mapsto(\kappa,v,w)$ implicitly defined by \cref{ITPsetup}.
 Although the ITP depends smoothly on the refractive index $n$, the above-defined map \emph{may not be smooth}.
 For instance, it was shown in \cite{PieKle24} that certain domain geometries (disks in 2D and balls in 3D) may lead to singular, bifurcating behavior in the ITEs as $n$ varies.
-Understanding such parameter dependence is essential for assessing the stability and sensitivity of inverse scattering algorithms, as well as for guiding numerical continuation or optimization methods that rely on smooth spectral behavior.
-However, an in-depth theoretical analysis for general ITPs is still missing.
-This gap is the main focus of our work.
+Understanding such parameter dependence is essential for assessing the stability and sensitivity of inverse scattering algorithms.
+As a notable example, many sampling methods rely on excluding real transmission eigenvalues from the probing wave numbers.
+The stability of such approaches may be strongly affected near bifurcation points, where real transmission eigenvalues suddenly become non-real or, conversely, suddenly reappear on the real axis.
+From a more general viewpoint, bifurcation analysis can help guiding numerical continuation or optimization methods that rely on smooth spectral behavior.